Robert Clowes is the coordinator the Lisbon Mind & Reasoning Group which is part of the ArgLab at IFILNOVA.

-He works on a number of themes in the philosophy of cognitive science and mind, the philosophy of technology and consciousness research.
+He works on a number of themes in the philosophy of cognitive science and philosophy of mind, the philosophy of technology and consciousness research.
 He is especially interested in exploring the labile border between philosophy of mind and philosophy of technology.

 Much of Clowes' current work focuses is the intersection of technology and mind from written language through to internet technology.
 He is currently working on a monograph which seeks to pull together research themes from some recently published papers, building on some recent publications about how our minds employ and relate to current internet technology (Clowes, 2012, 2013, 2014a, 2014b).
 The book is tentatively entitled Thinking in the Cloud.

 Clowes is interested in a variety themes around situated and embodied cognition.
 He has developed extended mind can inform a practical understanding of the use of technologies such electronic memory and the social web.
-Also I have interested in the status of claims such as the idea that the impact of the internet is making our intellects shallower, which I think the latter is much oversold.
-I have recently been working on the nature of reading.

 Clowes, R. W., & Mendonça, D. (2015).
 Representation Redux: Is there still a useful role for representation to play in the context of embodied, dynamicist and situated theories of mind?
 New Ideas in Psychology.